CleverCloud/clever-tools/docs/applications-deployment-lifecycle.md

 # Clever Cloud Applications: deployment and lifecycle

 A Clever Cloud application can easily be deployed and accessed once created, through following commands.
-Each can target a specific application in the current folder, adding `[--alias, -a] ALIAS`.
+Most can target a specific application, adding `--app APP_ID_OR_NAME` or a local alias (`--alias`, `-a`).

-## deploy | cancel
+## deploy

 Once changes are committed in your local git repository, you can deploy it: